VictorBusque/diffr/README.md

 # diffr

-A Python package for diffr.
+A Python package for analyzing and visualizing differences between text files.

 ## Installation